Which? Don't Buy pushchairs

 How we uncover the best and worst pushchairs

 If a pushchair can't survive our testing, we'll have serious doubts it's the best pushchair out there for the daily grind of life with a newborn and then see you through until toddler years.
-We've seen pricy top of the range travel systems break under the strain of our durability testing, and others sail through.
+We've seen pricey, top of the range travel systems break under the strain of our durability testing.
 You don't want to worry that six months down the line the wheels will fall off or the basket break away.

-When you invest in a pushchair you want it be able to trust it, day in, day out to keep your little one comfortable and be up to whatever you put it through.
-Our tests have found pushchairs that are easy to push, have great storage, and that you can rely on, whatever life as a parent throws at you.

 Pushchair reviews you can trust